-Despite the veneer of sophistication that first class hotels, restaurants and a thin population of prosperous Nicaraguans, the area is humble.
-The vast majority of people live life close to the ground with farming and low tech manual work such as construction laborers, domestic help, street vendors, harvesters or taxi drivers.
+Despite the veneer of sophistication that first class hotels, restaurants the area is humble.
+The vast majority of people live life close to the ground with farming and low tech manual work such as construction laborers, domestic help, street vendors, farmers or taxi drivers.

 Behind Closed Doors

-“You should understand that being ‘gay’ in Nicaragua means something specific and narrow.
+Our host said, “you should understand that being ‘gay’ in Nicaragua means something specific and narrow.
 It means dressing and acting like a woman, painting your nails and being a trans.
 It is a narrow stereotype most homosexuals avoid and so they deny being gay.”
-A homosexual is girlish only.
-It’s the only image for being gay.
+A homosexual is girlish only, the only image for being gay.
 Since there are virtually no famous gay people, no gay professionals, politicians, artists or pop stars, people don’t know what ‘normal’ gay is.
 There are no public role models.
 So it’s understandable why any young or old MSM person would deny the ‘weird’ trannie look and gay label.

 Being Gay in Nicaragua

-Missing in this litany is the category of ‘normal gay’, as mentioned before, regular guys who are not any of the above, who range from business and professional people to police and firemen to students and teachers, lawyers and doctors or hotel workers—married or not.
-Francis commented that such gay men are sometimes confusing to Nicaraguan straight guys because they don’t fit the fem/trans stereotype.
+Missing in this litany is the category of ‘normal gay’, regular guys who are not any of the above, who range from business and professional people to police and firemen, students and teachers, lawyers and doctors or hotel workers—married or not.
+Such gay men are sometimes confusing to Nicaraguan straight guys because they don’t fit the fem/trans stereotype.
 It’s one of the reasons why the GayNic website has a masculine gay guy ‘chico of the month’ who does not look fem or trans.